rize-network/app-studio-web/src/components/ToggleGroup/ToggleGroup.md

 # ToggleGroup

-Allows users to manage a group of toggle buttons.
+Enables selection from a group of toggle switches.

 ### **Import**
   ```tsx static